Severe knee pain can be extremely unpleasant and cause a great deal of anxiety.

 Grade 3: Complete rupture of the ligament.
-There is usually severe pain and swelling, often accompanied by instability
+There is usually sudden, excruciating knee pain and swelling, often accompanied by instability

 The greater the degree of damage, the more severe the symptoms and the quicker they will develop.
 Ligament tears are often a result of twisting injuries or the knee being pushed out of position e.g. in a sporting tackle.
 You can find out lots more about the symptoms, diagnosis and treatment of ligament injuries in the knee sprain section